In the fabrication process of welding, two or more parts are fused by applying pressure, heat, or both, and when the parts cool, a join is created.

 Welding is a process that connects two materials without a separate binder material, unlike brazing and soldering.
 There are two main types of welding: arc welding and torch welding.

-Shielded metal arc welding (SMAW), gas metal arc welding (MIG welding), and gas tungsten arc welding (TIG welding) are all examples of arc welding.
-Stick welding is inexpensive and easy to learn, but slower and less versatile.
+Shielded metal arc welding (SMAW), metal inert gas welding (MIG welding), and gas tungsten arc welding (TIG welding) are all examples of arc welding.
+Stick welding is inexpensive and easy to learn but slower and less versatile.

-TIG welding is difficult to learn and requires an elaborate welding rig, but produces high-quality welds and can weld materials that other methods cannot.
-Torch welding, on the other hand, is less common industrially but is still used for maintenance, repair work, and sculptures.
+TIG welding is difficult to learn and requires an elaborate welding rig but produces high-quality welds and can weld materials that other methods cannot.
+On the other hand, torch welding is less common in industrial settings but still finds use in maintenance, repair work, and sculptures.

 Advantages